 Explore the Bardini Gardens

-Beyond getting lost in nature, the gardens have a massive number of extravagant highlights.
 Take a stroll through the olive grove for some genuine Tuscan vibes, or if you visit during April, grabbing a selfie or two underneath the blooming purple wisteria arch is a must.

 Visit the Palazzo Pitti

 Head into The Jupiter Room and marvel at some of the most impressive frescoes in the country and Raphael’s famous Veiled Lady.
-Get your entrance ticket to the Pitti Palace in advance to help skip those pesky lines outside.

 Treat Yourself at Vivoli Gelato

-Find Foodie Heaven at the Mercato Centrale
+Explore the Mercato Centrale

 I hope you’re hungry!
 If you haven’t yet had your fill of Florentine cuisine and market life, head to the two-storey Mercato Centrale.
 It’s easily a must-do Florence activity that you won’t want to forget in a hurry.